vic-ma/howtodismantle.github.io/_posts/2025-09-01-Hub-Flows-III-One-PLC-to-Feed-Them-All-Using-Peakboard-Flows-to-Share-and-distribute-Siemens-S7-Values.md

 ## Consume the data

-Now, let's create a Peakboard app that pulls data from this Hub Flow.
+Now, let's create a Peakboard app that uses the data from this Hub Flow.

 We create three variables and bind them to the three Hub Variables.
 These variables work like normal variables, except that they update automatically whenever the corresponding Hub Variables change.

 Next, we add a couple of controls to visualize the three variables:
 * An icon control for `IsRunning`, built with conditional formatting.
 * A gauge control for `RunningSpeed`.
-* A text control for `ErrorMessage`, in case one shows up.
+* A text control for `ErrorMessage`.
+It defaults to *Running*, if there's no actual error.

 ![image](/assets/2025-09-01/090.png)